 Forming A Limited Company

 If you’ve got a gig out of town, you can claim accommodation and subsistence.
-This means you can get your hotel and food covered (your lunch won’t be unless it coincides with travelling on business).
+This means you can get your hotel / hostel and food covered (your lunch won’t be, unless it coincides with travelling on business).
 Don’t be overzealous though – you’re not getting away with a 5-star hotel and lobsters.
 Be modest and be smart.

-You’ll also be able to claim for smaller items such as strings, drumsticks and resin.
+You’ll also be able to claim for smaller items such as strings and drumsticks.
 These are considered consumable as obviously they won’t last forever, so they’re allowable.

 In the end, it’s all about common sense.
 If it’s 100% essential and you’re not using it for anything outside your business, you should be able to claim for it.
 Here’s a rundown of a few things you can claim for (again – only if they’re for business use!):